-Unfortunately, by living in such close proximity to humans, many animals get injured through digesting plastic and other discarded items, boat strikes, car collisions etc.
+Unfortunately, by living in such close proximity to humans, many animals get injured through digesting plastic and other discarded items, boat strikes, car collisions, and domestic animal attacks.

 If you see injured wildlife please contact Wildlife Volunteers (www.wilvos.org.au – 07 5441 6200 24 hrs / 365 days)

 These are just some examples of the amazing variety of animals that live in our region...

 The Richmond Birdwing Butterfly is one of Australia’s largest butterflies (12-16 cm).
 It once occurred from Maryborough to Grafton but is now restricted to the Sunshine Coast Hinterland and the North Eastern tip of NSW.
 The decline of the species is due to the loss of habitat in particular for the caterpillar who feed only on two plants (the lowland Richmond birdwing vine (Pararistolochia praevenosa) and the mountain aristolochia (Pararistolochia laheyana)).